Domain Names and Web Hosting

 I stress this because often, complications with website transfers are due to moving a domain name at the same time as transferring web hosting.
 The easiest approach is to keep your domain name at the current registrar during a website transfer to a new host.
 All you need to do is update the name servers when you have your website set up, and tested to be functioning properly on the new web host.

-Why would you want to transfer a domain name?
-Similar to leaving your web host, reasons to leave a domain registrar are often due to price increases or customer service.
-As I am stressing though, transferring a domain name because you want to move your website to a new host does not make sense.
+Why would you want to transfer a domain to a new domain registrar?
+Similar to leaving your web host, reasons to leave your registrar are often due to price increases or customer service.

 My main reasons for recommending a client transfer their domain name to a different registrar.

 I hope this helps clarify the separation from transferring your domain name and transferring your website to a new web host.
 Still confused?
-Post your question in the comments below.
+Hire me for help with moving your website.